Frequently Asked Questions (FAQ)

 We have a problem with speeders in our neighborhood.
 What can we do about it?

-Please call our Communications Center at (850) 682-2055 and ask to speak with the Traffic Enforcement Unit or the on-duty Patrol Supervisor.
-We will add your neighborhood or street to our “Extra Patrol List” and conduct Radar enforcement and/or place a speed display trailer in your area to help raise motorist’s awareness of the speed limit.
+Please call our Communications Center at (850) 682-2055 and ask us to add your neighborhood or street to our “Extra Patrol List.”
+We will conduct Radar speed enforcement and/or place one of our speed display trailers in your area to help raise motorist’s awareness of the speed limit.

 How can I find out if someone is in jail, when someone in jail can be visited and any other information about persons in jail?

-All individuals arrested by the Crestview Police Department are transported to the Okaloosa County Jail located at 1200 E. James Lee Blvd., Crestview, Florida.
+All individuals arrested by the Crestview Police Department and other local law enforcement agencies are transported to the Okaloosa County Jail located at 1200 E. James Lee Blvd., Crestview, Florida.

 For inmate information, you may call the jail directly at (850) 689-5690 or click here for to search current inmate and visitation information online